Module 2 Quick Field Guide

 - Warning Loop closure requires returning within 40 degrees of your original viewing angle.
 Returning to a scanned room facing the opposite wall is not a loop closure.
 SLAM will not recognize the overlap and drift will continue accumulating.

 - Warning AMD GPUs are not supported by LCC Studio or LixelStudio.
-NVIDIA with CUDA is required.
+Both require an NVIDIA GPU with CUDA.
+AMD CPUs (e.g., Ryzen 9) are fully supported and recommended by XGRIDS for LCC Studio processing.
 Verify GPU compatibility before installing either application on a new machine.

-- Warning The K1's 40-meter LiDAR range makes it unsuitable for large outdoor spaces or tall structures.
+- Warning The K1's 40 m LiDAR range makes it unsuitable for large outdoor spaces or tall structures.
 Open outdoor areas and buildings above 40 m require an L2 Pro.
 Using a K1 in these environments produces sparse, incomplete point clouds.